Phweedom/CSD3210-TP-Team19/README.md

 	-  `src/Component folder` - contains all the different class object that can be created in BabylonJS such as text plane.
 This is done for easier creation of object instead of having repeated codes.

 -  `.gitignore` is for ignoring certain files when committing to source control.
-The `node_modules` folder is ignored and the next section details how to get the relevant dependcies for setting up the web app.
+The `node_modules` folder is ignored and the next section details how to get the relevant dependencies for setting up the web app.

 -  `package.json` is the JSON file listing the details of this project and its dependencies along with scripts that could be run through npm.

 -  `README.md` is this file you are reading.

--  `tsconfig.json` is the configuration file for transpiling from written TS code into JS code.
+-  `tsconfig.json` is the configuration file for transpiring from written TS code into JS code.

 -  `webpack.config.js` is the configuration file for the webpack.